swy99/swy99/README.md

 - 🤮 Food I don't like:
 - 😂 Fun fact: I spent 2 extra years in undergraduate studying ME without actually earning the degree.
 - 🧠 MBTI(I'm a big fan of it): INTJ
-- 🇺🇸 I'm looking for job opportunities in the US.
-Contact me if you are looking for a responsible fast learner with a good mathematical intuition.

 <img align="right" style="height:180px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=swy99&layout=compact&theme=merko&hide_border=true" />